Mercury: A Code Efficiency Benchmark for Code Large Language Models: Code Efficiency Metric

 \section{Code Efficiency Metric}

-We define absolute code efficiency as the code runtime for executing a given test case set.
-Nevertheless, the primary obstacle encountered when benchmarking code efficiency stems from how to normalize the runtime measurements of disparate tasks.
-Since different tasks have diverse computational complexities, normalization requires task-specific intervals.
-For instance, an optimal algorithm tackling a complex problem might require upwards of 1000 ms, whereas a straightforward algorithm addressing a less demanding problem might only need 10 ms. Therefore, absolute Runtime fails as a reliable metric to assess code efficiency across different tasks.
+In the domain of software development, code efficiency can be defined as the absolute code runtime for executing a given test case set~\cite{chen2022learning}.
+Nonetheless, a primary obstacle in benchmarking code efficiency is normalizing runtime measurements across disparate environments.
+For instance, a sub-optimal solution might have a faster absolute runtime on high-performance hardware than an optimal solution on low-performance hardware.
+Moreover, different operation systems and code interpreters may also fluctuate the code runtime.
+Therefore, absolute runtime fails as a consistent and reliable code efficiency benchmark metric.
+To address this issue, an intuitive approach involves modeling a devoted runtime distribution for each task and calculating the average runtime percentiles of LLM solution samples over the runtime distribution.
+With this idea in mind, we proposed a normalized code efficiency metric \texttt{Beyond}:

-To address this issue, an intuitive approach involves modeling a devoted runtime distribution for each task and calculating the runtime percentiles of the LLM-generated solution over the historical submission.
-With this idea in mind, we proposed a standardized code efficiency metric: where $R_A$ represents the runtime array corresponding to the collected solutions, $R_k$ is the \emph{Runtime} of the k-th LLM-generated solution, and $K$ denotes the LLM solution sampling size. \emph{Runtime} is defined as the period from the solution instantiation to the evaluation across all test cases, culminating with a successful termination.
-Given the definition of $Beyond@K$, any case failure of synthesized solution results in a $Beyond@K$ score of zero, which makes $Beyond@K$ reflect the functional correctness as well.
-More detail can be found in Appendix~\ref{sec:sandbox_details}.
+Where $N$ is the total number of tasks, and $K$ denotes the size of LLM solution samples.
+For a specific task $n \in N$, $R^{n}$ is the runtime array corresponding to the collected historical solutions, and $r_k^{n} \ s.t. \ k \in K$ denotes the runtime for the $k$-th LLM solution. $clip$ is a function to constraint the value $r_{k}^{n}$ in the range $[min(R^{n}), max(R^{n})]$. \emph{Runtime} is defined as the period from the solution instantiation to the evaluation across all test cases, culminating with a successful termination (More engineering details can be found in Appendix Section~\ref{sec:sandbox_details}).
+Since any case failure of the $k$-th solution results in $r_{k}^{n} \rightarrow +\infty$ and then \emph{$p_{k}^{n} = 0$}, \texttt{Beyond} can reflect functional correctness as well.

-\paragraph{Online \textit{v.s.} Onsite Evaluation} As for \emph{online evaluation}, we can submit the synthesized solution to the Leetcode online judge, which enables us to acquire the solution runtime percentiles effortlessly.
-However, given the submission limits imposed by the platform and the inevitability of relinquishing some degree of evaluation process control, online evaluation is impractical for most applications.
-In contrast, \emph{onsite evaluation} demands the implementation of an evaluation framework as well as bespoke test case generators.
-However, this approach has the distinct advantage of granting full autonomy over the assessment procedure.
-In light of this control and independence, our experiments have been conducted exclusively via onsite evaluation.